 Sakura Matsuri – Japanese Street Festival

 This Japanese Street Festival began just four years after the Society’s founding as a small “friends and family” bazaar.
-Today it is the largest one-day display of Japanese culture in the nation.
+Today it is the largest display of Japanese culture in the nation.
 Held each April as a premier event of the National Cherry Blossom Festival, it stretches for six blocks through downtown Washington.

 Educational Outreach